blastbeng/spotisub/README.md

 Simple playlist generator based on spotify user and artists reccomendations with Navidrome support

-This script will also try to match all yours Spotify playlist to your music library
+This script will also try to match all your Spotify playlists to your music library

 SCRIPT STEPS:
 * Generate 5 playlist based on your history, top tracks and saved tracks
 * Generate artist reccomendation playlists for every artist in your library
 * Generate playlists based on your created and followed playlists on Spotify

+For every playlist created if a navidrome.db file has been specified, it will try to delete the playlist by name from the Navidrome database.
+This because I noted that Navidrome doesn't automatically update modified playlists, but deleting and letting it reimporting everything solved this problem.

 ## Getting Started